geotools/geotools/docs/user/unsupported/index.rst

 * :doc:`/library/coverage/geotiff_new`
 * :doc:`/library/coverage/matlab`
 * :doc:`/library/coverage/multidim` - New plugins supporting NetCDF and Grib formats
-* :doc:`/library/coverage/arcsde` (Inactive) Support for consuming rasters from an ArcSDE gateway service, versions 10.2/10.3
 * :doc:`/unsupported/imagemosaic-jdbc/index` Support for rasters stored in relational databases
 * :doc:`/unsupported/imagemosaic-jdbc/pgraster` Support for rasters stored in PostGIS, based on the imagemosaic-jdbc plugin
 * :doc:`/unsupported/imagemosaic-jdbc/oracle` Support for rasters stored in Oracle, based on the imagemsaoic-jdbc plugin